 Featured FPG News Story

 Children with disabilities often experience gross motor delays.
-Adults, including parents, can play a crucial role in supporting children’s motor development.
-However, a limited number of research studies have focused on building parents’ capacity to support their young children’s motor skill development.
-This study aimed to examine the effects of a training and coaching program on parent implementation of prompting procedures and children’s gross motor skills.
-Learn more.
+Adults, including parents, can play a crucial role in supporting children's motor development.
+However, a limited number of research studies have focused on building parents' capacity to support their young children's motor skill development.
+The purpose of the study, A Parent-Implemented Gross Motor Intervention for Young Children with Disabilities, was to examine the effects of a training and coaching program on parent implementation of prompting procedures and children's gross motor skills.

 The Early Childhood TA Center (ECTA) is funded to support state Part C and Preschool Section 619 programs in developing high-quality early intervention and preschool special education service systems, increasing local implementation of evidence-based practices, and enhancing outcomes for young children with disabilities and their families.
 The ECTA Center is funded by a cooperative agreement with the Department of Education’s Office of Special Education Programs (OSEP) and is a part of the Trohanis Technical Assistance Projects at FPG.